The Best Bumble BFF Meetups for Introverts

-Brunch dates, yoga classes, coffee dates — conventional wisdom says they’re the best ideas for a friend date.
+Brunch, yoga classes, a coffee catchup—conventional wisdom says they’re the best ideas for meeting up with a potential new friend.
 But what if you’re not a yogi, or find that coffee shops just aren’t your cup of tea?

 And when our hobbies don’t match up with the majority, we start to feel even more alone.